maorcc/hassio-addon-transmission/transmission/DOCS.md

 ## Configuration
 All Transmission settings are stored in the `settings.json` file that is found in the config directory.

+Two ways to change Transmission settings:
-Most Transmission settings can be changed via its web UI.
-On Transmission shutdown all the settings are saved to the settings.json file.
+1. Most Transmission settings can be changed via its web UI.
+2. Edit the settings.json file manually.
+Note: On Transmission shutdown all the settings are automatically saved to the `settings.json` file.
-So remember to stop the add-on before making any manual changes to the settings.json file, or your manual changes may be lost.
+So remember to stop the add-on before making any manual changes to the settings.json file, or your manual changes may be lost next time Transmission stops.

+For full documentation on Transmission options see the [Transmission Docs].

 You can change the location of the configuration directory in the add-on configuration page.
 If you change the configuration directory after running the add-on, your old settings will not automatically move from the old to the new directory.
 You may need to copy any configuration manually.

-### Default Settings
+### Modified Default Settings
-This add-on uses transmission default settings except for the followings
+This add-on uses transmission default settings as described in the [Transmission Docs], except for the followings:
 1. `rpc-whitelist` and `rpc-host-whitelist` also includes local network values, so that the UI would be accessible by default from the local network.
+You can change these settings only by manually editing the settings.json file.
-2. `download-dir` is set by default to "/share/download"
+2. `download-dir` is set by default to "/share/download".
+This can be changed using the web UI.

 ## Support